djavan-bertrand/JCVD/README.md

 # JCVD

-As our friend Jean-Claude Van Damme once said: *"There are a people who are not successful because they are not "**aware**" they aren't attentive to the fact that they exist.
+As our friend Jean-Claude Van Damme once said:<br/> *"There are a people who are not successful because they are not "**aware**" they aren't attentive to the fact that they exist.
 Those poor people, they just don't know"*

 **So be like JCVD, be aware!**